tariq7t/face-recognition-backend/README.md

-# SmartBrain-api - v1
+# SmartBrain-api
-Final project for ZTM course
+## The backend for the SmartBrain application.

 1. Clone this repo
 2. Run `npm install`